-At the end of the fourth semester, students will present two portfolios that demonstrate knowledge of a substantial body of the history and theory of theatre, cinema, or performance, together with the related dramatic literature, films, or equivalent traces of performance.
+At the beginning of the fifth semester, students will present two portfolios that demonstrate knowledge of a substantial body of the history and theory of theatre, cinema, or performance, together with the related dramatic literature, films, or equivalent traces of performance.
 Portfolio materials will demonstrate the student's readiness to teach undergraduate courses.
-One portfolio must be for an upper-level survey course that one might find in the core curriculum of a typical theatre or performance studies department.
-The other course can be for any topic that does not significantly overlap with the student's area of specialization or the first portfolio.
-Each teaching portfolio will contain either (1) an original syllabus complete with sample assignments or (2) a pedagogical essay suitable for publication; plus.
-For either option, an annotated bibliography of the resources upon which teaching will rely and a written rationale that explains the course.
+Students can select any two topics from a list provided by the department that do not significantly overlap with the student's area of specialization.
+Each teaching portfolio will include an essay describing the proposed course along with an annotated bibliography.